Code-Institute-Submissions/portfolio_milestone/README.md

 ### Fonts

 The use of fonts was also carefully considered in this project.
-I choose Merriweather and Montserrat fonts as both of these fonts are popular among web designers, versitle and modern looking.
+I choose Merriweather and Montserrat fonts as both of these fonts are popular among web designers, along with being versitle and modern looking.
 Merriweather also pairs well with Montserrat in regards to readability and style.
 Both fonts can be used as either heading or paragraph text and I feel that this combonation of fonts strikes the right chord between traditional and modern design.

 ### Colours

 The main colours that I have choosen for this site are a steele blue, light blue and a hint of fresh air blue.
 For the text I used a smokey black colour along with a pearl white for an additonal contrast and for use in empty space.
-The primary reasons for choosing blue as the main colour is its popular with webdesign in general (Think of big sites like facebook and twitter).
+The primary reasons for choosing blue as the main colour is its popular with web design in general (Think of big sites like facebook and twitter).
 Also it is an extremly popular colour among both men and women, with a recent study showing men prefering it 42% of the the time and women 29% of the time.
-Blue also has a calming effect on the viewer and is also need to inspire trust in people.
+Blue also has a calming effect on the viewer and is also a colour used to inspire trust in people (think of police officers or docotors and nurses in hospitals).

 ### Text